Fyo-saadati/codewars-problems/README.md

-# IMPORTANT: There is no honor in copying.
-Please use this repository to learn and improve my solutions.
+# Please enable notifications for this repository to stay updated with the latest changes.
-## THANK YOU
+## THANK YOU.

 follow [me](https://www.codewars.com/users/Fyo%20saadati) in CodeWars!
 <br>